 Losing a family member or loved one is painful.
-It’s especially tragic when that loss is due to a wrongful death.
-Our knowledgeable and experienced lawyers at Wilson Law Office are here to help you recover following an untimely passing.
+It’s especially tragic when that loss is due to wrongful death.
+At Wilson Law Office, our knowledgeable and experienced lawyers are here to help you recover following an untimely passing.

 What Is a Wrongful Death Lawsuit?

 A wrongful death lawsuit involves filing a claim against someone who negligently or intentionally caused someone else’s death.
 According to the Illinois Department of Public Health, motor vehicle accidents are the most common cause of wrongful deaths.
 Other fatal events include product liability, animal attacks, medical malpractice, and workplace accidents.

 A wrongful death lawsuit allows victims to seek damages and closure.
 Victims comprise anyone from the deceased’s estate, such as a spouse, child, or parents.
 Illinois has two wrongful death laws: the Illinois Wrongful Death Act and the Illinois Survival Act.

 The Illinois Wrongful Death Act lets victims sue for financial losses.
 For instance, a wife’s death may leave the rest of her family without a source of income.
 The Illinois Survival Act covers economic and non-economic damages, such as emotional trauma, pain, and suffering.

 How Do I Prove a Wrongful Death?